Finite field

-In mathematics, a finite field or Galois field (so-named in honor of Évariste Galois) is a field that contains a finite number of elements.
+In mathematics, a finite field or Galois field (so-named in honor of Évariste Galois) is a field that has a finite number of elements.
 As with any field, a finite field is a set on which the operations of multiplication, addition, subtraction and division are defined and satisfy certain basic rules.
-The most common examples of finite fields are given by the integers mod $p$ when $p$ is a prime number.
+The most common examples of finite fields are the integers mod $p$ when $p$ is a prime number.